luciana-lab/sports_cli/README.md

 *Where is the data from?*\
 This app used two APIs.
 * [OpenCage](https://opencagedata.com)* transforms the city name input by the user into a longitude and latitude (required by Decathlon Developers API) and passes the coordinates to the Decathlon Developers.
-* [DecathlonDevelopers](https://developers.decathlon.com/products/sports/docs) shows the sports activities available in the coordinate selected.
+* [Decathlon Developers](https://developers.decathlon.com/products/sports/docs) shows the sports activities available in the coordinate selected.
 In this app, the API Reference used was 'Location based reccommendations'.

 \* This API requires a key.